How To Improve as a Player

 The overall difficulty of the collegiate circuit began to dramatically increase after 1993 when the widespread availability of the Internet made it easier to organize tournaments and purchase practice questions; as teams practiced on questions from all over the country, answers that had previously been considered new, or even impossibly difficult, became comparatively commonplace and teams accepted the growth of what was considered “askable” as a fact of the game.
 A similar phenomenon has taken place at the level of nationals-caliber high school teams.

-Current Events.
 A significant element of NAQT play consists of questions about current events, with about 50% of the material pertaining to the United States and 50% to the rest of the world.
-You can prepare for these by subscribing to--and reading--just about any newspaper, news magazine, or Internet news site.
+You can prepare for these by subscribing to—and reading—just about any newspaper, news magazine, or Internet news site.
 Almost all such questions will be from the past 18 months, with most focusing on the previous six.

-At the very least, you'll want to be able to name the most recent Nobel Prize winners, the current cabinet, the presidents and/or prime ministers of major countries, recent Supreme Court decisions, and prominent senators and governors.
+At the very least, you’ll want to be able to name the most recent Nobel Prize winners, the current cabinet, leaders of major countries, recent Supreme Court decisions, and prominent senators and governors.